WebWithAman/Tour-And-Travels-Website/README.md

 ---

-Thank you for visiting **tour and travels website** the We hope you find inspiration and valuable travel information on our static website.
+Thank you for visiting **tour and travels agency** the We hope you find inspiration and valuable travel information on our static website.
 Enjoy your virtual travels!